FAQs

 - Court clerk issues two types of summons (eviction + damages)

-- Tenant has:- 5 days to respond to eviction claim
+- 5 days to respond to eviction claim

 - 20 days to respond to damages claim